javagl/cesium-cpp/README.md

     cmake -B build -S . -G "Visual Studio 16 2019" -A x64

-Open `build/cesium-cpp.sln` with visual studio and look at a pile of messy code in `CesiumCppMain.cpp`.

-Compile it, and run the resulting executable:
+Open `build/cesium-cpp.sln` with visual studio, compile it, and run the resulting executable:

     cd build
     cd Debug
     cesium-cpp.exe

+It will print a short usage hint.
+In order to read all glTF sample models from a local directory (that contains the `model-index.json` file), use

+    cesium-cpp -gltf C:/Samples/